Vladimir-Pirotskiy/Angular_RxJS/README.md

-# MyZestyTask
+# Angular Demo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3. and Node 14.18.2
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3. and Node 14.18.2
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.